iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 What kind of a visualization system would aid a task like preparing the Linked Data Visualization book, or, say, the paper you are so kind and forthcoming to be reading right now?

-Tables, one of which is rendered on Figure X, are probably the most predominant methods of visualizing data, thus our dream visualizer should be capable of drawing tables.
+Tables, one of which is rendered on {{ render("fig-tools-with-various-visualizations") }}, are probably the most predominant methods of visualizing data, thus our dream visualizer should be capable of drawing tables.

 !!! info "Criterion 1"
     {{ render('criterion1') }}

 The same chunk of data can be rendered differently for different purposes.
-Check out Figure X1, which uses the same data as Figure X but shows it a little bit differently.
+Check out {{ render("fig-tools-with-various-visualizations-augmented") }}, which uses the same data as {{ render("fig-tools-with-various-visualizations") }} but shows it a little bit differently.

 <figure class="no-min-width" markdown>
 {{ render("tools-with-various-visualizations-augmented") }}
 <figcaption markdown>
-<strong>Figure X.</strong>
+<strong>{{ render("fig-tools-with-various-visualizations-augmented") }}.</strong>
 Visualization tools supporting multiple visualizations[^ldvisualization-book] (page 54), with additions.<br/>
 See [:material-github: data](https://github.com/iolanta-tech/iolanta-tech/blob/master/docs/blog/whitepaper/state-of-the-art/various-visualizations.yaml)
 & [:material-github: table definition](https://github.com/iolanta-tech/iolanta-tech/blob/master/docs/blog/whitepaper/state-of-the-art/various-visualizations/table-augmented.yaml).